Ohio Girl's High School Basketball Poll

 |NR

 Others receiving 12 or more points: Tol.
-Start 31.
-Powell Olentangy Liberty 27.
-Rocky River Magnificat 18.
-Fremont Ross 16.
-Solon 13.
+Start 27.
+Rocky River Magnificat 25.
+Dublin Coffman 18.

 |1